strues/retinajs/README.md

       }
     }

-#Building & Testing retina.js

-##How to build

-We use [Coyote](http://imulus.github.com/coyote/) to stitch everything together.
-Install Coyote by running `gem install coyote`.

-    $ rake build

-This will compile the CoffeeScript and put the new build in `build/retina.js`

-During development, you can use:

-    $ rake watch

-to keep an eye on the source files and automatically compile them to `test/functional/public`.
-Handy for testing in the browser.

 ##How to test

 We use [mocha](http://visionmedia.github.com/mocha/) for unit testing with [should](https://github.com/visionmedia/should.js) assertions.
 Install mocha and should by running `npm install -g mocha should`.